 Once you sign up, you get a 6 digit account number and a 4 digit PIN.
 To unlock a bike, you enter the 10 digits on the keypad on the back of the bike to unlock the integrated U-lock..

 There are two different pricing plans.
-The Hourly plan costs $8 per hour of usage.
-It is pro-rated to the minute, so a 15 muinute ride would cost $2.
-The Monthly plan costs $15 per month, and includes up to 60 minutes of riding each day; usage above 60 minutes is charged at the hourly rates.
+The Hourly plan costs $8 per hour of usage, pro-rated to ~13 cents per minute, so a 15 minute ride would cost $2.
+The Monthly plan costs $15 per month, and includes up to 60 minutes of riding each calendar day; usage above 60 minutes is charged at the $8 hourly rate.
 The monthly plan auto-renews by default, but you can turn that off.
 If you're in town for a week or two of jazzfest and riding a lot, $15 seems like a real bargain.
 For the occasional rider, the hourly plan may end up cheaper - but they charge the initial $8 when you enroll, so if that 15 minute ride is the only one you ever take, it'll end up costing $8 and not $2.
 All prices do not include 10% sales tax.

 Blue Bikes offers a hybrid of station-based and dockless systems.
 There are 70 stations, called hubs, scattered around the service area.
 Capacity varies, but the larger hubs may hold up to 20 or so bikes.
-But you do not have to return the bike to a hub: for an extra fee of $1, you can instead use the included U-lock to lock the bike to any public rack or other fixed object anywhere within the system area.
-And if you find an available bike locked up outside a hub, if you ride it and return it to a station, your account is credited 75¢.
+But you do not have to return the bike to a hub:, you can instead use the included U-lock to lock the bike to any public rack or other fixed object anywhere within the system area, at no extra cost.
+And if you find an available bike locked up outside a hub, if you ride it and return it to a station, your account is credited $1.
 You can ride outside the service area but you should end your ride inside the service area: rides ending outside the service area incur a hefty $25 fee.

-For now, the service area includes the Bywater, the Marigny, the French Quarter, the Central Business and Warehouse Districts, the Lower Garden District (out to Jackson Ave), plus the Treme, Mid-City, part of the 7th Ward, and the Bayou St John area including the Fairgrounds where Jazzfest is held.
+For now, the service area includes the Bywater, the Marigny, the French Quarter, the Central Business and Warehouse Districts, the Garden District (out to Louisiana Ave), plus the Treme, Mid-City, part of the 7th Ward, and the Bayou St John area including the Fairgrounds where Jazzfest is held.

 The green and grey markers on the map show the hubs.
 The blue markers show where there were available bikes outside hubs (as of when I grabbed the screenshot).
 The red dots are the Sauvage and Gentilly pedestrian entrances to Jazzfest.

 Bike share was introduced in New Orleans in December of 2017, so the 2018 was the first Jazzfest with it available.
-To accomodate high demand for fest dropoffs and pickups, Blue Bikes set up a "drop zone" at the Sauvage St gate next to the personal; bike parking corral.
-This is a temporary, staffed, virtual hub, where you can drop your bike without an extra fee and without worry that the hub will be full.
+To accomodate high demand for fest dropoffs and pickups, Blue Bikes set up a "drop zone" at the Sauvage gate next to the personal bike parking corral.
+This is a temporary, staffed, virtual hub.

 After the fest, the drop zone had lots of bikes, but these seemed to get claimed quickly, with the inventory exhausted by a few minutes after 7 pm.
 If you want to Blue Bike home, I'd suggest leaving a few minutes early, or use the "reserve bike" feature of the app to hold a bike (time charges apply).